Joeffison/MachineLearningBuilder/README.md

 ----
 <a name="footnote1"></a><sub>1.</sub> Every time a new model is created (either by rerunning MLBuilder for your data or by using the optional Python Script for recreating a particular model), the model will be potentially different (resulting in different predictions and consequently different accuracy results)

-<a name="footnote2"></a><sub>2.</sub> Keep in mind that there is no actual Backend Server running yet, thus you have to run the backend locally, so the services can run on the provided page and/or on your own build.
+<a name="footnote2"></a><sub>2.</sub> Keep in mind that there is no public Backend Server running yet, thus all data and models showed were previously uploaded (MLBuilder generated based on real data from a paper<sup>[[3]](#footnote3)</sup> published by the MIT and the universities of Oxford and Colorado).
+An alternative is to run your own build of this project (locally or not) to create models on your data.

+<a name="footnote3"></a><sub>3.</sub> A. Tsanas, M.A.
+Little, C. Fox, L.O.
+Ramig: Objective Automatic Assessment of Rehabilitative Speech Treatment in Parkinson's Disease, [IEEE Transactions on Neural Systems and Rehabilitation Engineering, Vol. 22, pp. 181-190][paper tsanas parkinson], January 2014.
+The data is available [here][paper-data tsanas parkinson] and the preprocessed data [here][paper-data-preprocessed tsanas parkinson].